vigneshdurairaj/Teamsite-template/README.md

 # Teamsite-template
-This is a template for a personal site.
+This is a template for a team site.